henrik-dahl-pinholt/VEPI_Yang_et_al_2026/README.md

 ## Reproducing figures from a fresh clone

-After cloning the repository, download the reproducibility assets and run the figure check:
+After cloning the repository.
+You still need the large-size cached computations if you do not intend to resimulate/infer everything from scratch.
+These have been stored as release assets, allowing you to download and regenerate all figure plots using:

 ```bash
 python scripts/download_repro_assets.py